ttsantos/Scriptable-examples/README.md

 # Scriptable-examples

-If you enjoy the time saved by the scripts,
+If you enjoy the time saved by the scripts
 [ Buy me a coffee ](https://paypal.me/ttsantos)

 ## Fantasy Premier League Private League Standings iOS Widget